zielinskim04/NumericalMethods/README.md

 # Numerical Methods
 This course was a part of the third term.
 We had to individually prepare two projects, one related to searching for zero of a function and second related to matrices.
 Reports (in Polish) and codes you can find in proper folders.

-## 1. Finding the roots of a polynomial using Newton's method
+## 1. Finding the Toots of a Polynomial using Newton's Method

 Problem Description: